Otavalo – What to do

 Shenandoah Pie Shop is a must-visit for people who are into sweets.
 Located at the Plaza de Ponchos and with a huge variety of cakes there should be something for everybody.

 So, are you ready to visit Otavalo?
 Otavalo is definitely a highlight in northern Ecuador!
-Some alternatives of tours that include Otavalo you can find here.
+Find more in our one of our Tour Category Ecuadorian Andes Tours.
+They are including Otavalo!
+We can highly recommend the Andes Experience with the Locals.

 Feel free to contact us for any questions or alternative tours.